ericwoud/buildWubuntu/README.md

 IPforward is off, the system is setup as AP.
 Also see https://github.com/ericwoud/bridgefdbd to make AP work nicely.

 After this, you are on your own.
 It is supposed to be a minimal installation of Ubuntu.

+## Latest updates (1-Nov-2020)

+* Ubuntu Focal
+* Kernel V5.4.69
+* Much faster startup due to changing from ifupdown (/etc/network/interfaces) to systemd-networkd.service (/etc/systemd/network).
+* Option to choose different cross compiler version by specifying tarball to download.
+* Add 8 digit md5 code to firmware.bin to easily check if the contents changed.
+  This helps to determine if you need to flash a new firmware.
+* Improved firmware_write script.
+* Uses diffdef_config to easily change to newer kernel.

 ## Features